Children's geographies: Development of children's geographies as a field

+Areas and topics of study

-Children's geographies can be observed through the various lenses provided by foci, thus the plurality inspired by post-modern and post-structural social geographers (Panelli, 2009).
-These foci include, but are not limited to: the history of its emergence (key authors and texts), the nature of the child (geographical concepts, family contexts, society contexts, gender variation, aged-based variation, cultural variation), children in the environment (home, school, play, neighbourhood, street, city, country, landscapes of consumption, cyberspace), designing environments for children (children as planners, utopian visions), environmental hazards (traffic, health and environment, accidents), indirect experience of place (not medium specific, literature, T.V. and cyberspace), social issues (children's fears, parent's fears for their children, poverty and deprivation, work, migration, social hazards, crime and deviance), citizenship and agency (environmental action, local politics, interest in the environment), and children's geographical knowledge (environmental cognition, understanding the physical environment) (McKendrick, 2000).
-Also, the methodologies of researching children's worlds and the ethics of doing so has been distinguished by the otherness of childhood.
+Children's geographies can be observed through the various lenses provided by foci (plural of focus), thus the plurality inspired by post-modern and post-structural social geographers (Panelli, 2009).
+These foci include, but are not limited to, the history of its emergence (key authors and texts), the nature of the child (geographical concepts, family contexts, society contexts, gender variation; aged-based variation, cultural variation); children in the environment (home, school, play, neighbourhood, street, city, country, landscapes of consumption, cyberspace); designing environments for children (children as planners, utopian visions); environmental hazards (traffic, health and environment, accidents); indirect experience of place (not medium-specific, literature, TV and cyberspace); social issues (children's fears, parent's fears for their children, poverty and deprivation, work, migration, social hazards, crime and deviance); citizenship and agency (environmental action, local politics, interest in the environment); and children's geographical knowledge (environmental cognition, understanding of the physical environment) (McKendrick, 2000).

+The methodologies of researching children's worlds and the ethics of doing so have also been distinguished by the otherness of childhood.

-There is now a journal dedicated to work in the subdiscipline: Children's Geographies which will give readers a good idea of the growing range of issues, theories and methodologies of this developing and vibrant sub-discipline.
-Another relevant journal is Children, Youth and Environments, published as an interdisciplinary tri-annual with a worldwide readership.
+There is now a journal dedicated to work in the subdiscipline, Children's Geographies, that will give readers a good idea of the growing range of issues, theories and methodologies of this developing and active subdiscipline.
+Another relevant journal is Children, Youth and Environments, an interdisciplinary tri-annual publication with worldwide readership.